Sony RX100 VI vs RX1R

 It is notable that the RX100 VI offers wifi support, while the RX1R does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the RX1R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX1R was succeeded by the Sony RX1R II.
+Both the RX100 VI and the RX1R have been discontinued, but can regularly be found used on eBay.
+The RX1R was replaced by the Sony RX1R II, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony RX100 VI better than the Sony RX1R or vice versa?
 The listing below highlights the relative strengths of the two models.